aholachek/tutorial/intro-rag-tutorial/README.md

 - You will understand the basic steps behind the RAG concept
 - You will be able to build your own basic RAG question answering systems

-This introductory level workshop aims to get participants comfortable with tools like jupyter notebooks and LlamaIndex  as a jumping off point for further self-guided exploration.

 ## Tutorial Project

 ![img](https://media2.giphy.com/media/avx8Ba7NoFz3g8pFIF/200w.gif?cid=6c09b952ctuv1wk4fjc7rviagwe6yotav35txx7shm9nab8b&ep=v1_gifs_search&rid=200w.gif&ct=g)

 We're going to build a toy [RAG](https://docs.llamaindex.ai/en/stable/getting_started/concepts.html#retrieval-augmented-generation-rag) question-answering bot that is specialized for giving us plot summaries of the first season of Better Call Saul.
-We'll see how easy LlamaIndex makes it to create a RAG bot that downloads information from the internet and packages that as context for the bot.
+We'll see how easy LlamaIndex makes it to download information from the internet and package it as context for the bot.

 ## Our Goal